Hal Colebatch: Premier

 On 1 May, Colebatch told the FLU that he would get the police if they did not come to an agreement or cease picketing the wharf.
 The union did not do this, and so on 4 May, a group of people travelled down the Swan River in two launches.
 Among the people on the boats were Colebatch, the commissioner of police, small businessmen and consignees desperate to get the Dimboola unloaded.
 As the boats travelled under a bridge, the FLU members dropped rocks, scrap iron and other objects onto the boats in an attempt to sink them.
 The larger objects missed the boats, but several people were injured by smaller objects.
 University of New South Wales Professor of History Francis Keble Crowley said that "the premier came close to being assassinated when masonry hit the deck of his launch."
 When the boats reached the wharf, a riot broke out between the union workers and the police, who were trying to push the crowd back from the ship.
 During this, a man named Thomas Edwards was injured and later died.
 The police commissioner told Colebatch that the police could not control the situation without shooting their guns, but Colebatch did not want to authorise that.
 Colebatch, the police commissioner, the businessmen and consignees soon left, unsuccessful.
 In total, approximately 26 police officers and six FLU workers were injured, excluding Edwards.
 The following day, there was further violence between police and union members.
 Colebatch announced on 8 May 1919 that the NWWU had agreed to withdraw from the wharf to avoid any further conflict.

-Colebatch resigned as premier on 15 May 1919 as he was unable to find a Legislative Assembly seat and because his health was deteriorating due to undiagnosed diabetes.
+Colebatch resigned as premier on 15 May 1919 as he was unable to find a Legislative Assembly seat and his health was deteriorating due to undiagnosed diabetes.
 On 17 May, James Mitchell was sworn in as premier and Colebatch was appointed the minister for agriculture, minister for education, minister for the north-west and the new position of minister for health, a role which he had performed before that as the colonial secretary.
 He was also the deputy premier and leader of the government in the Legislative Council again.